 ARHP Annual Meeting

-Fundamentals of Rheumatology was created to provide a flexible online source for nurses, medical assistants, licensed practical nurses, and office managers to adapt and develop their skills to support the multi-faceted care and management of rheumatology patients.
+The ACR/ARHP announce the latest addition to the online education series.
+Fundamentals of Rheumatology will provide a flexible online source for nurses, medical assistants, licensed practical nurses, and office managers to adapt and develop their skills to support the multi-faceted care and management of rheumatology patients.
 The course offers five modules that can be purchased individually or in groups with topics that target specific needs such as Overview of Rheumatic Disease, Assessment and Management of the Adult with Rheumatic Disease, Assessment and Management of the Child with Rheumatic Disease, Nursing Management of the Infusion Patient, and Insurance Preauthorization.
+This activity was approved by the Georgia Nurses Association, an accredited approver of nursing continuing education by the American Nurses Credentialing Center Commission on Accreditation.
+Contact hours will be awarded from October 2, 2012 to October 2, 2014.